Judge fed-up with delays in Mdluli case

 Mdluli and Barnard were arrested in 2011, and a month later, Mdluli successfully applied for charges to be withdrawn against him.

-The matter was then enrolled in August 2020, but it has been on hold in light of Mdluli’s battle to secure police funding for his defence.
+The matter was then enrolled in August 2020, however, it has been on hold in light of Mdluli’s continued battle to secure police funding for his defence.